 Refurbished, modernised and now wheelchair-accessible, the Lime Grove campus in W12 houses UAL's School of Pre-Degree Studies.

-And if you're a Hammersmith & Fulham student, the one-year arts foundation course (after A-levels and before possibly moving on to a degree) is FREE.
+And if you're a Hammersmith & Fulham student under 19 years old, the one-year arts foundation course (after A-levels and before possibly moving on to a degree) is FREE.

 No fees for local students

-"There are no fees for students who live locally," confirmed Amanda Jenkins, dean of the school of pre-degree studies.
+"There are no fees for home students under the age of 19," confirmed Amanda Jenkins, dean of the school of pre-degree studies.

 "So, it's the perfect testing ground for local young people who are creative, and who want to find out the thing they're good at.
 Students will also be trained in 'curation'; telling stories via objects."